Brian McFarlane: National Hockey League broadcasting

 He is best known as a color commentator and studio host on Hockey Night in Canada, beginning in 1964.
 He made similar broadcasts on NHL games for the major American networks CBS, NBC, and ESPN.
 He was a colour commentator on Toronto Maple Leafs local telecasts until 1980, when he made on-air comments that were supportive of Leaf captain Darryl Sittler and critical of Leafs owner Harold Ballard.
 He was subsequently banned from the Maple Leaf Gardens press box.
-For Hockey Night in Canada, he was moved off Toronto games at this point, broadcasting the Montreal Canadiens and Winnipeg Jets (original team) games as the host.
+For Hockey Night in Canada, he was moved off Toronto games at this point, broadcasting the Montreal Canadiens and Winnipeg Jets (original team), or games in the United States as the on-site host or provided out-of-town scoreboards and games for Hockey Night in Canada from the NHL Control studios in Toronto when not traveling.
 His last year with HNIC was 1991, ending a 28-year association with HNIC.

 Peter Puck connection

 McFarlane is often incorrectly cited as the creator or father of the cartoon character Peter Puck.
 The cartoon puck, which appeared on both NBC's Hockey Game of the Week and CBC's Hockey Night in Canada during the 1970s, was actually the creation of NBC executive Donald Carswell, although McFarlane had significant input.
 The character itself and the animation footage was created by NBC's production partner, Hanna-Barbera.
 After the network stopped carrying NHL hockey, McFarlane purchased the rights to Peter Puck from Hanna-Barbera and continued to promote the character.